MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/identity.md

 Identity is an important aspect of any multitenant solution.
 The identity components of your application are responsible for verifying who a user is (*authentication*) and enforcing the permissions that are granted to the user within the scope of a tenant (*authorization*).
 Your customers might also wish to authorize external applications to access their data or integrate to your solution.
 A user's identity determines what information a user or service will get access to.
 It is important that you consider your identity requirements to isolate your application and data between tenants.

 > [!CAUTION]
-> Authentication and authorization services within multitenant and SaaS applications are usually provided by a 3rd party identity provider (IdP).
+> Authentication and authorization services within multitenant and SaaS applications are usually provided by a third party identity provider (IdP).
 An identity provider is usually an integral part of an Identity as a Service (IDaaS) platform.
+>
-Building your own IdP is complex, expensive and difficult to build securely.
+> Building your own IdP is complex, expensive and difficult to build securely.
 Building your own identity provider is [an antipattern](../approaches/identity.md#building-or-running-your-own-identity-system).
 We don't recommend it.

 Before defining a multitenant identity strategy, you should first consider the high-level identity requirements of your service, including: